 Admissions Requirements:

-• Bachelor’s degree in accounting or with required prerequisites
+- Bachelor’s degree in accounting (or required prerequisites)

 Saint Mary’s University of Minnesota

-Saint Mary’s is a private, nonprofit institution known for career-focused graduate education that integrates real-world projects and values-based learning.
-This institution’s Schools of Graduate and Professional Programs (SGPP) offer over 50 master’s programs.
-Many of these come in fully online or hybrid formats, giving you options for completing your degree fully remotely or participating in some in-person coursework or labs.
+Saint Mary’s University is a private, nonprofit institution known for career-driven graduate education and values-based learning.
+Its Schools of Graduate and Professional Programs (SGPP) offer 50+ master’s degrees, many available fully online or in hybrid formats.

 Highlighted Program: Master of Public Health (MPH)